An Excerpt from active measures: part ii

 “—al-Saghir, al-Zaydi, al-Walai, al-Kaabi, and al-Asadi,” the captain continued.

 Farther down Highway 3, the blunted corner of a twenty-foot earthen berm topped with loosely coiled concertina wire fixed to metal stakes emerged through the haze and dust like the windblown façade of an ancient ziggurat, running east toward the horizon in one direction and south following the highway in the other.
 The dashboard radio squawked a few words in guttural, Baghdad-accented Arabic.
-Al-Sabih replied, then announced, “Five minutes to the camp, sayyidi.”
+Al-Sabih replied, then announced, “Five minutes, sayyidi.”

-The motorcade continued for several miles and then tightened its formation, merging into a single-file line as vehicles at the head began turning left onto a paved access road that ran through a gap in the berm.
-Seated comfortably in the gap was the first of two checkpoints, a fortified hodgepodge of guard posts and HESCO gabions packed with sand and gravel.
-Al-Sabih veered sharply with the technicals providing close security to the Range Rover and the other armored SUVs immediately behind them.
+The motorcade continued for several miles and then tightened its formation, merging into a single-file line as vehicles at the head turned left onto a paved access road that ran through a gap in the berm.
+The first of two checkpoints, seated comfortably in the gap, was a fortified hodgepodge of guard posts and HESCO gabions packed with sand and gravel.
+Al-Sabih veered sharply with the technicals providing close security to the Lexus and the other trailing armored SUVs.
 Uniformed Badr fighters raised the boom gates and waved them through—dozens of vehicles weaving between Jersey barriers at high speed, men honking and cheering as they passed.
-Beyond the berm, embedded into the dirt across five hundred meters of open ground, were staggered rows of iron caltrops large enough to shred the engine block and front axle of a careening, explosives-laden dump truck.
-At the second checkpoint stood two twelve-foot defensive walls.
-The outer wall was made of anti-climb chain-link mesh crowned by more concertina wire.
-Seven meters back, the inner wall was constructed with modular T-shaped sections of steel-reinforced concrete and bolstered by an additional row of gabions.
-Watchtowers rose every 1,000 feet along the inner wall, each equipped with DShK heavy machine guns and 40mm grenade launchers.
-Clearing the second checkpoint, Taghavi’s Range Rover passed through the imposing, ornamental wrought iron gates of Camp Husayn.
+Beyond the berm, across five hundred meters of open desert, were staggered rows of steel hedgehogs large enough to shred the engine block and front axle of a careening, explosives-laden dump truck.
+Two twelve-foot defensive walls stood at the second checkpoint.
+The outer wall was made of anti-climb chain-link mesh crowned with more concertina wire.
+Seven meters back, the inner wall was constructed with modular T-shaped sections of steel-reinforced concrete bolstered by an additional row of gabions.
+Watchtowers rose every three hundred meters along the inner wall, each equipped with DShK heavy machine guns and 40-millimeter grenade launchers.
+Clearing the second checkpoint, Taghavi’s Lexus passed through the imposing, ornamental wrought iron gates of Camp Husayn.

-Now, although a major stronghold of the Badr Organization, Camp Husayn was the PMF’s primary training grounds, home to its Diyala Operations Command, and garrisoned by forces from at least ten militias at any time.
+Although now a major stronghold of the Badr Organization, Camp Husayn was the PMF’s primary training grounds, home to its Diyala Operations Command and garrisoned by forces from at least ten militias at any time.
 The camp operated on the scale of a modern town, with facilities to sustain thousands.
-It had a power station and a water filtration plant, three massive kitchens and mess halls, a hospital, a school, and two mosques.
-There were barracks, warehouses, and a motorpool.
-There was a firing range, obstacle courses, and a “kill house” where militia fighters could train in close-quarters combat exercises.
+It had a power station, a water filtration plant, three massive kitchens and mess halls, a hospital, a school, and two mosques.
+There were barracks, warehouses, and a motor pool.
+There was a firing range, obstacle courses, and a “kill house” where mujahideen could train in close-quarters combat exercises.
 On the northeast corner of the camp, rows of igloo-shaped munitions bunkers were built into artificial hills.
 In the wake of unmitigated victory, Camp Husayn demonstrated that al-Hashd ash-Shaabi was the dominant power in Iraq.

 The motorcade dispersed once through the gates.
-Some sections broke off for the barracks or the motorpool, but the bulk of the convoy followed the main road deeper into the camp, slowed, and snaked its way onto an expansive parade ground where thousands of fighters were assembled on the fresh black pavement in three brigade-sized formations.
-Taghavi craned his neck to get a better look as al-Sabih steered the Range Rover around.
+Some sections broke off for the barracks or the motor pool while the bulk of the convoy followed the main road deeper into camp, slowed, and snaked onto an expansive parade ground where thousands of mujahideen were assembled on the fresh black pavement in three brigade-sized formations.
+Taghavi craned his neck to get a better look as al-Sabih steered the Lexus around.

 “Did you know about all this?” he asked Mozaffari.